-a.co/d/6YfPHSQDid you move your bedroom furniture around over and over as a child over and over.
-You may have been the messy one who learned the hard way by your mother always telling you to clean your room.You may have been challenged with ADD or ADHD and had difficulty feeling balanced in your environment?
-You created creative coping strategies in order to be organized.
-You may just be a natural at home organization, organizing business, organizer systems, organizing people and helping other organize their lives.
+a.co/d/6YfPHSQDid you move your bedroom furniture around over and over as a child?
+Were you the messy one who learned the hard way from your parent always telling you to clean your room?
+Were you challenged with ADD or ADHD and had difficulty feeling balanced in your environment?
+You created creative coping strategies to be organized.
+You may be a natural at-home organization, organizing businesses, organizing systems, organizing people, and helping others manage their lives.
 Whatever reason you have for wanting to organize it doesn’t matter.
-It takes a special person to go into other people’s home and or businesses, get into closet organization, kitchen organizing, whole home organization and even garage organizing.
+It takes a particular person to enter other people’s homes and businesses, the closet, kitchen, whole home, and even garage organization.
 Not everyone wants to go through other people’s stuff.
 Nor do all people feel comfortable having someone go through their personal belongings.